 The works presented in On Fire evidence the differing articulation of fire’s importance in critical and informative ways.
-Artist Dale Harding, a descendant of the Garingbal, Ghungalu, and Bidjara peoples of Central Queensland, introduces viewers to this through his video work Moreton Bay Ash branch smoulders slowly (2020), a meditative study of the burning of the titular tree, known also as Corymbia/Eucalyptus tessellaris, a type of eucalypt found in northern New South Wales, but more commonly from the eastern half of Queensland and up into the tip of Cape York.
+Artist D Harding, a descendant of the Garingbal, Ghungalu, and Bidjara peoples of Central Queensland, introduces viewers to this through their video work Moreton Bay Ash branch smoulders slowly (2020), a meditative study of the burning of the titular tree, known also as Corymbia/Eucalyptus tessellaris, a type of eucalypt found in northern New South Wales, but more commonly from the eastern half of Queensland and up into the tip of Cape York.

 Filmed with an intimate proximity, the cross-section of charred timber glows internally with the flame’s life, its heat pulsing through the wood.
 At times, plumes of grey smoke drift across the lens.
 Reflecting abstractly on fire’s environmental and social stories within cultural landscapes, Harding’s work communicates a sense of the element’s deep innateness to this place and biome—a quality frequently marginalised in colonial misrepresentations.

 Thus, On Fire articulates its incendiary subject matter as culturally relative—a quality often lost in the dark shadow of colonisation—and also, as Steffensen attests, a vital presence of rejuvenation.
 As the late Brisbane-based artist Gordon Bennett’s (1955-2014) work Relative/Absolute (Fire) (1991) illustrates, assumptions about the ‘absoluteness’ of fire’s meaning overlooks its crucially diverse applications.